sahilrupani/hermes-agent-railway-template/README.md

 ---

-*This template packages [Hermes Agent](https://github.com/Shinyduo/hermes-agent) for one-click deployment on Railway.
-It is community-maintained and not affiliated with Nous Research, Shinyduo, or Railway.*
+*This template packages [Hermes Agent](https://github.com/NousResearch/hermes-agent) for one-click deployment on Railway.
+It is community-maintained and not affiliated with Nous Research, or Railway.*